-We will offer support, information, advice and advocacy to survivors.
-We will help them to get the services they are entitled to as citizens and improve access to those services.
+We offer support, information, advice and advocacy to survivors.
+We help them to get the services they are entitled to as citizens and improve access to those services.
 We can pay for services so that they have the supports they need and can give grants to individuals to source services themselves.

 We will also work to build awareness of the effects of institutional abuse and in Ireland will work public services to improve their capacity to understand, recognise and address the particular needs of survivors arising from their adverse childhood experiences.

 The needs of individual survivors will be at the heart of everything we do.
 The help we provide will depend on the needs and circumstances of each individual but the areas we can help with are:

 GP, dental treatment, chiropody, physiotherapy, occupational therapy, hearing aids, glasses, walking aids, wheelchairs, nursing care, home care

 Counselling, psychological and psychiatric services, complementary therapies, help with addiction

 Insulation, extensions, adaptations, aids (ramps, rails), tenancy support, home help

 Formal education courses leading to qualifications, life skills, other short courses